mreijnde/Frames/README.md

 [![View Frames on File Exchange](https://www.mathworks.com/matlabcentral/images/matlab-file-exchange.svg)](https://ch.mathworks.com/matlabcentral/fileexchange/95258-frames)

 ## Purpose of the package
-**Frames** is a package that introduces a new kind of data type for Matlab.
+**Frames** is a package that introduces a new kind of data type for Matlab, the **DataFrame**.
 Demo: [html/framesDemo.html](https://htmlpreview.github.io/?https://github.com/benjamingaudin/Frames/blob/main/html/framesDemo.html)

 This data type (or _class_) helps when working with homogeneous data that are referenced by column and index identifiers (like time series which have variable and observation names).